I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 Across the Atlantic Ocean some people thought the story of Drake’s money held the promise of profit.

 In 1919, (there is some disagreement about the date) a couple of con artists swindled an Iowa farm woman out of $6,000.
-They did so by selling her shares in a scheme to retrieve Sir Francis Drake’s lost wealth; a plot they had used successfully many times before.
+They did so by selling her shares in a scheme to retrieve Sir Francis Drake’s lost wealth; a ploy they had used successfully many times before.

 The woman’s son, Oscar Merrill Hartzell, was intrigued by the scheme.
 He thought the plan, polished up a bit, had potential for expansion.
 He sold the fraudsters on a more aggressive business plan, and managed to cut himself in on the deal.